johnpaulbalagolan/lr-wiki/Linux-Installation-Guide.md

 ### Installation

-#### 1. Install CouchDB
+#### 1. Install CouchDB (Build-CouchDB)

-* If you have Ubuntu 10.04 installed, copy the download link for Couchbase Single Server Community 1.1.x, which is a binary distribution of CouchDB 1.0.x from http://www.couchbase.com/downloads (NOTE: this is a "Previous Release").
-If you have Ubuntu 11.10 installed, copy the download link for Couchbase Single Server Community 1.2.x, which is a binary distribution of CouchDB 1.1.x (NOTE: this is a "Latest Release").

-* Remove Couchdb-bin
+* Build CouchDB is a wrapper or master project which pulls in, from official sources, CouchDB plus all of its dependencies.
+It is the most straightforward and reliable procedure to build official CouchDB releases from source.

+* Install the necessary packages

->     sudo apt-get remove couchdb-bin
+>     sudo apt-get install make gcc zlib1g-dev libssl-dev rake

-* Install Couchbase
+* Get the Build-CouchDB Code

+>     cd ~

+>     git clone git://github.com/iriscouch/build-couchdb

->     cd ~/
+>     cd build-couchdb

->     curl "<download url>" -o couchbase-server.deb
->     sudo dpkg -i couchbase-server.deb
+>     git submodule init

+>     git submodule update

+* Build CouchDB

+>     rake

+* Start CouchDB

+>     [Install Directory]/build/bin/couchdb

-* Verify you have CouchDB running:
+* Verify you have CouchDB Running

 >     curl -X GET http://localhost:5984

-> Ubuntu 11.10 users should see {"couchdb":"Welcome","version":"1.2.0", "vendor":{"url":"http://www.couchbase.com/","name":"Couchbase",:"version":"1.1.X}}

-> Ubuntu 10.04 users should see {"couchdb":"Welcome","version":"1.1.2"}

-* If you are not receiving a response, please run the following commands:

->     sudo chown -R couchbase:couchbase /opt/couchbase-server

->     sudo apt-get install libssl0.9.8

->     sudo service couchbase-server restart
+> Should return {"couchdb":"Welcome","version":"1.X.X"}

 #### 2. Install Python (2.x) and associated tools